xcc3641/xinru/README.md

 ## What is it?

-A sample portfolio example using a minimal animation.
+A sample portfolio example using a minimal animation that is based on rects rising from the bottom.

 <p align="center">
   <kbd>